untra/untra.github.io/philosophy.md

 Complex software must be built on trust, and code with additional side-effects and trapdoors will not be reused.
 Code that is explicit, simple, and responsible for explicitly doing that one simple thing will be trusted and reused.

+Small terse functions that take few inputs and do one thing correctly and deterministically will make for reliable industrial strength software.
+Make your team proud and the company successful with reliable software.

 ### Software Engineering is a Team Sport
 Do not forget this; writing software means collaboration and communication.
 Like all great human works, its creation is rarely done by one tenacious individual in a long sitting.
 The myth of the lone programmer hacking out legendary code through the sheer autistic will of his own programming expertise is exactly that; a myth.
 Software is built by at least one team of people, and great software is written by a team of friends.

+Everyone should feel empowered to improve and refine the application.

 ### Assume Reasonable Defaults
 When you go to a restaurant, are you typically asked if you would like forks and knives?
 Customization and configuration is a necessity for any software, and for most of our daily life experiences, but some things are just _expected_.

+If you go out for sushi, you ask for a fork and knife because you are _expected_ to know how to use chopsticks.

 Understand what your customers expect, and ensure the default experience and configuration is everything they will expect as well.
 Customization fatigue is a threat to any product made too configurable.